 Some manufacturers are bypassing wholesalers for at least part of their product sales.
 By selling direct to consumers, the manufacturers aim to increase profit margins and gain greater control over the consumer experience.

-5 Tips to Run a Successful B2B Wholesale Business
+5 Tips for Running a Successful B2B Wholesale Business

 Each business customer can generate considerable revenue over time, so it’s important to foster relationships to ensure that customers are happy and continue to buy from you.
 Getting closer to customers also helps B2B wholesale suppliers better understand customer needs and develop targeted wholesale marketing strategies.